AxonFramework/AxonFramework/axon-5/design-principles.md

   This is already present at the moment, but it's part of the payloadType.
   Exposes this directly allows a (cleaner) mapping from messages-to-namespace, and namespaces-to-context.
 * Usage of the namespaces may also allow an easier integration of multi tenancy within the core of the Framework.

+## Message Buses
+- Bus implementations should allow provisioning of dispatch information.
+  For example, does a Message have a certain priority over others.
+- The Message Buses will provide a common approach to register "Message Handling Components" (MHC for short).
+  Some form of `HandlerRegistry` interface is thus reasonable, allow the registration of a MHC.
+  In doing so, we synchronize the three types of buses, whereas for Axon Framework 4, Event Processors are the oddball for this.
+- A Message Handling Component may in turn consist out of other Message Handling Components, if the layering so requires it.
+- We will provide distinct Gateway interfaces for the different types of outward interaction with the Framework.
+  For example, whenever a user sticks to the imperative proramming paradigm, the (regular) `CommandGateway` is used.
+  If a users prefers Project Reactor they should use the `ReactorCommandGateway`, clearly defining `Mono`/`Flux` operations.
+  And if a user would like to use Kotlin's coroutines, they should wire a distinct `CoroutineCommandGateway`.
+  Without doing so, we can not guarantee that we can map the respective context implementations (e.g., `ThreadLocal` or `Context` (Project Reactor)) over to Axon Framework's `ProcessingContext`.

+## Message Intercepting
+- Dispatch Interceptors should allow reaction to the responses of handling the message(s).
+  Or, distinct Result Interceptors should be present throughout the Framework's bus implementations.
+- Distinct interceptor support interfaces should not be necessary.
+  Instead, the constructors/builders of the respective bus implementations should allow provisioning of a a single instance.
+  This single instance internally represents the chain of interceptors to utilize before dispatching, handling, or result returning.

+## Message Handling
 * A Message Handler should be capable of defining the business name of the message it handles, and the type it wants to receive it in.

-## Message Handling
 - A generic form of "stateful message handler" is a beneficial for any message handler in the system.
   For example, stateful command handlers would be a way to deal differently with your Command Model than the current aggregate approach.
   Similarly, a stateful event handler can mitigate the situation where a users needs to wire the Repository manually.